mubrik/trivia_flask/backend/README.md

 ## Testing

-To deploy the tests, run in the `./backend/` directory
+To deploy the tests, in the `./backend/` directory run:

 ```bash
 dropdb trivia_test